Hanmb17/CI_MS1_CATTERY/README.md

 [Live webpage](https://hanmb17.github.io/CI_MS1_CATTERY/)

-Welcome to the website for Kitty Den (a cat care company) it's been designed to provide a user-friendly experience for all visitors, with a responsive layout that adapts seamlessly to any device.
-The site gives easy access to information on their cat care services, staff profiles, customer testimonials and contact details.
+Welcome to the website for Kitty Den (a cat care company).
+It's been designed to provide a user-friendly experience for all visitors, with a responsive layout that adapts seamlessly to any device.
+The site delivers easy access to information on Kitty Den's cat care services, staff profiles, customer testimonials and contact details.

 ## Table of Content